pulpgrinder/passiflora/README.md

 * Access to device location data, cameras, mics, etc.
 * Remote debugging
 * POSIX(-ish) file system
-* Code signing for macOS, iOS, and Android (support for the Google Play app store is under construction).
+* Code signing (generating ready-for-app-store packages) for macOS, iOS, and Android (support for the Google Play app store is under construction).
 These are still experimental.
 Please report any issues.
 Code signing for Windows is expected in a future release.
 See [#2](https://github.com/pulpgrinder/passiflora/issues/2).

 What it *doesn't* do: